 The top is not painted in the lighter gray/white color but remains the same gray that it is originally painted.
 I suppose the lighting from above may make it appear lighter.

 Make sure to lightly sand in between each coat using a fine grit sandpaper for a smooth finish.
-Make sure to go back and remove the dust that you just created.
+Also make sure to go back and remove the dust that you just created.
 A clean lint-free cloth to wipe away the dust works perfectly.
 You can find them online HERE.

 Sealing Your Painted Furniture Makeover

-This furniture makeover is actually not distressed, but rather left with a smooth clean finish and sealed with matte protective sealer using my yellow detailer sponge that I love so much.
+This furniture makeover is actually not distressed, but rather left with a smooth clean finish and sealed with a clear matte sealer using my yellow detailer sponge that I love so much.
 You can find my favorite yellow sponges HERE

 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture